cython/cython/docs/src/userguide/extension_types.rst

 the name Spam serves both these roles.
 There may be other names by which you can refer to the constructor, but only Spam can be used as a type name.
-For example, if you were to explicity import MyModule, you could use ``MyModule.Spam()`` to create a Spam instance, but you wouldn't be able to use :class:`MyModule.Spam` as a type name.
+For example, if you were to explicitly import MyModule, you could use ``MyModule.Spam()`` to create a Spam instance, but you wouldn't be able to use :class:`MyModule.Spam` as a type name.